redbrick/docs-old/docs/hardware/ipkvm.md

 ## Connecting remotely

-You need a propietary tool from Dell to connect remotely.
+You need a proprietary tool from Dell to connect remotely.
 There are two versions available.

 - The latest version (v4) uses HTTP to connect to the remote screen.
 It works on Linux but has an iffy Java based viewer.
 Download it [here](http://downloads.dell.com/RACK%20SOLUTIONS/DELL_MULTI-DEVICE_A02_R270943.exe).